ssanchezor/GNN-RS/README.md

 Measure | Bar |
 :------: | :------:|
-HIT RATIO   |The higher the better, more accuracy.  | NDCG   |The higher the better, meaningful results first.    | COVERAGE |The higher the better, more items are recommended.  |
+HIT RATIO   |The higher the better, more accuracy  | NDCG   |The higher the better, meaningful results first    | COVERAGE |The higher the better, more items recommended  |
-GINI   |The lower the better, more equity.    |
+GINI   |The lower the better, more equity    |
-NOVELTY |The higher the better, less popular items are included in the recommendations   |
+NOVELTY |The higher the better, less popular items included in the recommendations   |

 ### 3.2.
 Experiment Methods & Test Strategy  <a name="32-experimenttest"></a>
 Our experiments are based on <b>Offline testing</b>.
 We use implicit feedback, where the purchases of each user are available as positive items, while all non-interacted items are considered as negative.